Bicep vs. Terraform: I've Shipped Both

 - Don't run two IaC tools for the same resources.
 Pick one per area and commit.
 Two tools fighting over the same infrastructure is its own outage waiting to happen.

 - Match the tool to the team you have.
-The best tool your team can't confidently operate is worse than the good-enough tool they can.
+A good-enough tool your team can run with confidence beats a better one they can't.

 - Don't take on state for a "someday."
-If multi-cloud is a maybe on a roadmap, it is not a reason to pay the state tax now.
+A maybe on the roadmap isn't a reason to pay the state tax now.
 You can always add Terraform for the cloud you actually adopt, when you actually adopt it.

 The Thing That Matters More Than the Tool

-The reason my infrastructure took provisioning from days to under an hour wasn't Bicep, and it wasn't Terraform.
-It was the discipline around the tool.
-A small set of reusable modules instead of copy-pasted templates.
-Every infrastructure change reviewed like real code.
-A pipeline that showed exactly what was about to change before it changed anything.
-Once that was in place, standing up a new environment was a config file and a pipeline run — not a week of careful clicking and crossed fingers.
+When my provisioning times fell from days to under an hour, the tool was the smallest part of it.
+Most of the credit belonged to the discipline around it: a small set of reusable modules instead of copy-pasted templates, every infrastructure change reviewed like real code, and a pipeline that showed exactly what was about to change before it changed anything.
+Once that was in place, standing up a new environment was a config file and a pipeline run instead of a week of careful clicking and crossed fingers.

 A messy Terraform setup and a messy Bicep setup fail the same ways: drift, hand-built environments nobody can reproduce, and one server everyone's afraid to touch.
-A disciplined setup succeeds in either one.
+A disciplined setup does fine in either one.

 The Takeaway